Infiniti151/blender-install-popos/README.md

 2. blenderu : For updating Blender

 ## Steps in blenderi
-1. Download the tarball of the specified version of Blender
+1. Download specified version tarball to ~/Downloads
 2. Extract tarball to /opt/Blender
 3. Delete tarball
 4. Create symlinks for blender and blender-thumbnailer binaries